SSC-Analytics/ssc-analytics.github.io/README.md

-# RTech-Website
+# SSC-Analytics-Website
-Company website for ReLearn Technologies
+Company website for SSC Analytics using the Jekyll framework